fosskers/mapalgebra/README.md

 -- | A "windowed" Raster of an ADT, the result of some Focal Operation.
 -- Waiting to be evaluated by the `strict` function.
+--
+-- A generic `p` means we don't care about Projection here.
 Raster DW p 1024 1024 (Maybe Double)
 ```